 Mental healthcare experts place denial at the first stage of coping!
 Denial is also the first stage out of the five stages of loss conceptualized by Elisabeth Kubler-Ross in her book on death and dying.

-Therefore, when an unpleasant event takes place, the first impulse of disbelief begins the process of coping.
-For example, the news that an aeroplane in which your friend was has crashed may put you in denial.
-You may feel this hasn’t happened and you may check and re-check with others.
-Or let us say in my friends’ case, the disbelief that her phone was lost saved her from the feelings of guilt and anger initially!
+Therefore, when an unpleasant event occurs, the first impulse of disbelief begins the coping process.
+For example, the news that an aeroplane in which your friend has crashed may put you in denial.
+You may feel this hasn’t happened and check and re-check with others.
+Or let us say, in my friends’ case, the disbelief that her phone was lost initially saved her from guilt and anger!

 Denial has sub-types

 - Simple Denial: In many cases, individuals may deny reality completely.
 For example, a wife may completely deny the fact that her husband passed away.